xtanaa001/Xiaoqi-Homepage/content/prospectivegrads.md

 title: Prospective Ph.D.
 Students
 ---

-My work lies in the general field of "**algorithms and decisions under uncertainty**".
+My work lies in the general field of "**algorithms and decisions under uncertainty**."

 The core theoretical question my research strives to answer is: **What are the best possible algorithms we can design when facing uncertain inputs**?
 On the practical side, I develop new decision-making tools and algorithms under different forms of uncertainty, and apply them to solve real-world problems in energy, transportation, cloud computing, resource allocation, and beyond.